aamend/hadoop-mapreduce/README.md

 Hadoop Mapreduce
 ======================

 Do not look for any particular project here.
-Mainly useful things I leaned and wanted to save :)
+Mainly useful things I learned and wanted to save :)